Trucks etc.

 typical of the way Mick worked.

-Mick also has a 1955 Ford Thunderbird (being restored),
+Mick also had a 1955 Ford Thunderbird,

-a 1956 Ford Victoria, a 1957 Ford F600 truck, a 1958 Ford Customline, a 1959 Ford F100 truck (customised), a Grove RT38 crane, a GM Blitz crane, a Terex bulldozer and
+a 1956 Ford Victoria, a 1957 Ford F600 truck, a 1958 Ford Customline,

-Beetle based All Terrain Vehicles.
+Beetle based "All Terrain Vehicles".

-"let's just get it cleaned up and roadworthy," turned in to
+"Let's just get it cleaned up and roadworthy," turned in to

 a complete strip and rebuild.
 The Cleaveland V8 that